harystyleseze/careguard/README.md

 ### Business Value
 63M caregivers, $7,200/yr out of pocket, $220B medical debt, 80% of bills have errors.
 CareGuard saves Rosa $2,320 in year one for $0.03 in API costs.

-### Presentation
-Story-driven: Maria sets up CareGuard for her 78-year-old mother Rosa.
-Every agent action is a visible, verifiable Stellar transaction.

-### Originality
-No other team builds for elderly caregivers.
-Spending policies as a trust mechanism for vulnerable populations is a framing unique to CareGuard.

 ---